AiCoda/skill-spec/README.md

-## 📋 Skill-Spec
+## 📋 Skill-Spec —— The Factory for Claude Skills

-**Turn Vague "Vibes" into Industrial-Grade Agent Skills.
-The Factory for Claude Skills**
+**Turn Vague "Vibes" into Industrial-Grade Agent Skills.**

 ---